Nobody should have to choose. Period.

 We're excited to see where our story continues to go.

 Join our shared vision of health and dignity.
 Period.

 What We Do

 It's about health and dignity.
 Period.

-As an organization, Period Kits believes everyone who has a period should have consistent and reliable access to the products they need and are comfortable using when they need those products.
-With this in mind, we distribute period kits consisting of either 1 or 3 months worth of product to those struggle to make ends meet in Colorado, Minnesota, and Ohio through our network of supportive community agencies.
+As an organization, Period Kits believes everyone who has a period should have consistent and reliable access to the products they need, when they need them.
+It's that simple.
+We provide "kits" that contain menstrual hygiene products to those who struggle to make ends meet in Colorado, Minnesota, and Ohio through our network of supportive community agencies.

 You can find our network of Colorado agencies here.